Sylvester McCoy

 Percy James Patrick Kent-Smith (born 20 August 1943), known professionally as Sylvester McCoy, is a Scottish actor.
-Gaining prominence as a physical comedian, he became best known for playing the seventh incarnation of the Doctor in the long-running science fiction television series Doctor Who from 1987 to 1989—the final Doctor of the original run—and briefly returning in a television film in 1996.
+Gaining prominence as a physical comedian, he became best known for playing the seventh incarnation of the Doctor in the long-running science fiction television series Doctor Who from 1987 to 1989—the final Doctor of the original run—and returning in a television film in 1996 and in the show's revival in several appearances.
 He is also known for his work as Radagast in The Hobbit film series (2012–2014).

 Early life

-McCoy was born Percy James Patrick Kent-Smith in Dunoon, on the Cowal peninsula, to an Irish Catholic mother and an English father who had been killed in action in World War II a couple of months before McCoy was born.
-He was brought up by his Catholic maternal grandmother and aunts and met his father's family at the age of 17.
-He later described himself as an atheist.
+McCoy was born Percy James Patrick Kent-Smith in Dunoon, on the Cowal peninsula, to an Irish Catholic mother and an English father who had died in action during World War II a couple of months before McCoy was born; he met his father's family at the age of 17.
+His mother suffered a mental breakdown when McCoy was eight years old, and was institutionalised thereafter.
+Prior to adopting his stage name, McCoy was known as Kent Smith; he was unaware of his given names until he was eleven.

-He was brought up primarily in Dunoon, where he attended Saint Mun's School; he then studied for the priesthood at Blairs College, a seminary in Aberdeen between the ages of 12 and 16, but gave this up and continued his education at Dunoon Grammar School.
+McCoy was raised primarily in Dunoon, where he attended Saint Mun's School; he then studied for the priesthood at Blairs College, a seminary in Aberdeen between the ages of 12 and 16, but gave this up and continued his education at Dunoon Grammar School.
 After school he moved to London where he worked in the insurance industry for five years.
 He worked in the box office of The Roundhouse for a time, where he was discovered by Ken Campbell.